rubrikinc/rubrik_oracle_tools/README.md

   Unmount a Rubrik database or files live mount using the database name and the live mount host.

   This will unmount a live mount of an Oracle database or a mount of the RMAN backup files.
 The source database is specified in a host:db format.
 Note that is the original database not the object to be unmounted.
 The mounted host is the host where the live mounted database or the mounted RMAN backup files will be unmounted.
 This works if there is only one live mounted database or set of backup files mounted on the host.
 If there is more than one, you can choose to unmount all the mounts on that host (-a) or specify a specific mount (-i) to unmount.
 You can list the mounts on a host using rubrik_oracle_mount_info.

-  Returns:
-      unmount_info (dict): Status of the unmount request.
+  Returns:     unmount_info (dict): Status of the unmount request.

 Options:
   -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
                              [required]
   -m, --mounted_host TEXT    The host with the live mount to remove
                              [required]
   -f, --force                Force unmount
-  -a, --all_mounts           Unmount all mounts from the source host:db.
+  -a, --all_mounts           Unmount all mounts of the database on the target
-                             Provide all the clone names separated by commas.
+                             host.
   -i, --id_unmount TEXT      Unmount a specific mount using the mount id.
                              Multiple ids seperated by commas.
   --no_wait                  Queue Live Mount and exit.
-  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING or CRITICAL.
+  -k, --keyfile TEXT         The connection keyfile path --insecure                 Flag to use insecure connection -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING or CRITICAL.
   --help                     Show this message and exit.
 ```